top of page

 There are complete instructions at the bottom of the post, but this is a quick overview of the process.
 It’s important to note that although the recipe is simple, it can be time-consuming depending on which method you use.

 Pick and dry your fresh Plantain leaves until they reach a crunchy consistency.
 If Plantain doesn’t grow in your area, you can also purchase dried Plantain.
-After your Plantain is dry, the next step is to create a Plantain infused oil.
+After your Plantain is dry, the next step is to create a plantain-infused oil.
 There is a three-hour version or a four-week version of this step.
 Both will result in an excellent end product, so it’s up to you to decide which works best for you.
 When I have time, I place my herbs to infuse and let them sit for as long as they like.
 But I’ll use the faster heat method when I need a quick batch.
 Once you have your plantain oil, combine it with beeswax to create the salve.
 Then you’ll bottle, cool, and store it.

 Plantain Salve